octabase/java-driver/changelog/README.md

 - [bug] JAVA-1089: Set LWT made from BuiltStatements to non-idempotent.
 - [improvement] JAVA-923: Position idempotent flag on object mapper queries.
 - [new feature] JAVA-1019: SchemaBuilder support for CREATE/ALTER/DROP KEYSPACE.
+- [improvement] JAVA-905: Detect if many null fields are being written from Mapped objects.

 Merged from 2.0 branch: